flipchan/edgeware-node/ts-tests/new_tests/Readme.md

 *  Before and after voting with elections
 *  Wasm only ws socket connect
 *  Council voting tests
+*  After upgrade scheduler pallet test, submits a scheduled remark in the future(current block + 100) and verifies that the schedule was done and that the remark is correct

 ### Development tips:
 When this was developed I(flipchan) had two chains running at the same time, the old/current one and the new one.
 The config makes it super easy to just change port as I was running on instance with `--ws-port 5555 --rpc-port 5558` and the other with `--ws-port 5556  --rpc-port 5559`.